 Technical analysis tools for cryptocurrency trading

 Bitsgap offers investors access to a wide array of advanced trading tools which can be used for technical analysis.
-The trading platform allows you to trade on multiple exchanges so you can see the big picture, and the dashboard can be as simple or as complicated as you need it to be, allowing you to learn at your own pace.
+Trading platform allows you to trade on multiple exchanges so you can see a big picture, and the dashboard can be as simple or as complicated as you need it to be, allowing you to learn at your own pace.

 Technical analysis versus fundamental analysis

 While technical analysis is more concerned with identifying trends and market patterns, fundamentals analysis is more concerned with whether an asset is over or undervalued.